-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 we quoted 10 different sources, from Dodge to Moody's, and it averages to down 4.8% next year...
 That's in square footage.
 That doesn't take into account electrical content.
 Data centers have a lot more electrical content.
 Hospitals have a lot more electrical content...

-And finally, Mr. Waltz is bullish about the future, and is investing in the business:
+And finally, Mr. Waltz is bullish about the future and is investing in the business:

 We've grown around 15% compounded growth... over the last 5 years.
 How many companies can say that?...
 If we're down low single digits in markets, we're still going to be a company that can outperform the markets and beat expectations...
 If other people are retrenching, we're investing.
 We'll hit our commitments... and really set up the franchise for the decade to come.